1. Why did FDA withdraw these hand sanitizer guidances?

-ANSWER: The guidances were issued to help meet the demand for alcohol-based hand sanitizer during the COVID-19 public health emergency through temporary regulatory flexibility for products that met certain important circumstances regarding their formulation and labelling.
-FDA is withdrawing these guidance documents because current data indicate that consumers and health care professionals are no longer experiencing difficulties accessing alcohol-based hand sanitizer products, and these temporary policies are no longer needed to help meet demand.
-After December 31, 2021, businesses wishing to continue producing hand sanitizer can do as long as they comply with all applicable regulatory requirements.
+ANSWER: These hand sanitizer guidances were issued to help meet the demand for alcohol-based hand sanitizer during the COVID-19 public health emergency through temporary regulatory flexibility for products that met certain important circumstances regarding their formulation and labelling.
+FDA withdrew these guidance documents because data indicated that consumers and health care professionals were no longer experiencing difficulties accessing alcohol-based hand sanitizer products, and these temporary policies were no longer needed to help meet demand.
+After December 31, 2021, businesses wishing to continue producing hand sanitizer could do so as long as they comply with all applicable regulatory requirements.

 2. Are companies required to deregister and delist their hand sanitizer products if they are no longer manufacturing the products?

 ANSWER: FDA asks manufacturers to deregister their establishment if they are no longer producing drug products by following the instructions on the Electronic Drug Registration and Listing Instructions page.

 If a registrant used the CDER Direct application, which is one of FDA’s applications for creating and submitting registration and listing, deregister by:

 - open the previously accepted version of the registration file,